This airbag pack has been updated for 2017. Keep reading to find out what's new!

-The RAS system (Removable Airbag System) available from Mammut is similar to the ABS Vario series in that you can buy one airbag system and a canister and move it among multiple packs that are all around $280.
-That compares with Mammut's PAS (Protection Airbag System) that offers an airbag that wraps around your head to both prevent trauma and increase the odds of having your head sticking out of the snow.
+The RAS is similar to the ABS Vario series in that you can buy one airbag system and a canister and move it among multiple packs that are all around $280.
+That's similar to the Mammut's PAS (Protection Airbag System) that offers an airbag that wraps around your head.
+By doing so, it helps prevent trauma and keep your head sticking out of the snow.

-Mammut uses compressed air canisters in the airbag system.
-Compressed air, while slightly lower in performance compared with compressed nitrogen, is much easier and cheaper to refill.
+Compressed air, while slower inflating than nitrogen, is cheaper to refill.
 Mammut's cartridges use a pretty standard fitting and can be refilled at most scuba shops, paintball shops, and some outdoor gear stores for around $5-$20.
-If you own a scuba tank, have a glass blowing setup or anything else that uses compressed air, you can buy an adapter from BCA and refill your own canisters.
+If you own a scuba tank, have a glass blowing setup or anything else that uses compressed air, you can buy an adapter from BCA and refill your canisters.

-This is a big advantage of Mammut using compressed air over compressed nitrogen.
-TSA and the FAA allow you to fly with an empty compressed air canister as long as it's in your checked baggage.
-A good tip is to keep the box that your canister came in; then, when you fly, put it back in this box to clearly define what your canister is and help make sure TSA doesn't take your canister away from you.
-I go one extra step and put a note on mine, saying it's empty and that it's for an avalanche airbag pack.
+TSA and the FAA don't allow flying with empty nitrogen canisters, but they do allow you to fly with an empty compressed air canister in yourin your checked baggage.
+A good tip is to keep the box that your canister came in; then, when you fly, put it back in this box to define what your canister is and help make sure TSA doesn't take your canister away from you.

 The Ride Removable Airbag 3.0 comes in two sizes, this one and the Mammut Ride Short Removable which is extremely similar but offers a shorter fit and a marginally smaller volume (28L).
 This does a wonderful job of helping to fit a greater range of people.
 Both sizes run on the short side relative to the other airbag packs we tested.
 On the Mammut Ride Short Removable, the shoulder straps are noticeably narrower and super articulated; the Ride Short Removable Airbag is the most likely airbag pack to fit smaller women or narrower-shouldered men.